 - Good relative return given the risk involved

-- Is it primarily defensive or do you include an allocation to high yield for growth?
+- Is it primarily defensive or do you include an allocation to high yield to enhance return?

 - What is your view on interest rates?

-- Do you want to incorporate some inflation protection?
+- Do you want to include some inflation protection?

 A beginner’s bond portfolio

 - Fixed 41%, Floating 41%, Inflation linked 18%

 - Weighted average yield to maturity 3.56%pa